devhoodit/barrier-free-kiosk-app/README.md

 This UI form is based on [Material Design Guide](https://m3.material.io/), since we experience a lot of UI design based on material design guide that is friendly

 ## Recommendation System
-See reference, older people tend to prefer the recommendation system, vice versa
+See reference, older people tend to prefer the recommendation system
 Our goal is decreasing accessibility for youngers, increasing for elders
 Providing recommendation system is annoying for youngers but providing better experience for elders
 This will lead to situtation youngers use default (no recommendation system kiosk), elders use barrier free kiosk (recommendation system kiosk)